QuantumGalaxies/3body/README.md

 ## Quick writeup at https://cepheus.quantumgalaxies.com/whitepages

-##WARNING, we found a bug and smashed it that could impact the quality of the computation...the corrected file will probably be up around Jan 7th or so...
+## WARNING, we found a bug and smashed it that could impact the quality of the computation...the corrected file will probably be up around Jan 21th or so...

+## WARNING, processing, looks like its gonna be a few weeks...SORRY, its debugged pretty well, but runtime is ongoing on a smaller machine.
+## WARNING, you see, the critcal component here is the Condition Number of the overlap matrix ... and its not there yet.

 A set of outputs related to our runtime of 3body quantum problems